 | -------- first borrow later used here

-Which prevents you from a bug!
-This example is small and contrived, but bugs like this are extremely prevalent (people have done research).
+This prevents you from introducing a crashing bug!
+This example is small and contrived.
+However, bugs like this are extremely prevalent (research confirms it).

 Every day, at Materialize and elsewhere, Rust’s type system and borrow checker work together to categorically prevent whole classes of bugs like this one.
-This doesn’t just save the time of the engineer writing the code; reviewers can spend effectively 100% of their time reviewing the business logic of changes, instead of worrying about subtle problems that may show up.
-This is in stark contrast to the experience of using languages that fill the same niches as Rust, like C++, which require careful review for basic correctness properties.
+This does more than save time writing code.
+Reviewers can spend effectively 100% of their time reviewing the business logic of changes, instead of worrying about subtle problems that may show up.
+This is in stark contrast to languages that fill the same niches as Rust, like C++, which require careful review for basic correctness properties.

 Rust comes, by default, with a lot more than a compiler: